 We invite these publications to take another look at Spafinder’s “Workplace Wellness Grows Up” in its 2016 Trends Report.
 In our humble opinion, Spafinder was ahead of the trend when we predicted companies would move into a culture of wellness.
-(Think healthy meals served onsite rather than weight loss programs.)
+Ideally, it means healthy meals served onsite rather than weight loss programs.
 These approaches are beginning to show results: healthier and happier workers, lower healthcare costs, and higher productivity, less absenteeism and less turnover.

 According to Spafinder’s Trend Report, wellness campaigns typically focus on items like annual checkups or smoking cessation programs.
-In addition, these activities are usually isolated and not part of the company culture.
-As a result, workers may see the programs as compulsory and intrusive and not participate.
+Usually, these activities are isolated and not part of the company culture.
+As a result, workers see the programs as compulsory and intrusive and not participate.

-Another example: More companies like Hilton Worldwide and Netflix offer perks like extended parental leave.
-In addition, forward-thinking companies are beginning to address problems associated with too much work and too little time off–which can lead to stressed employees, less productivity and more sick days.
+Companies like Hilton Worldwide and Netflix offer perks like extended parental leave.
+In addition, forward-thinking companies address problems associated with too much work and too little time off.
+These drivers lead to stressed employees, less productivity and more sick days.

 Beyond the Yoga Class

-Gym visits, healthy food options, walks, yoga, meditation, spa treatments, flexible work hours and PTO–even spaces to vent—are all being integrated into the workplace environment.
-And that’s a good thing.
+Welcome gym visits, healthy food options, walks and yoga.
+Even meditation, spa treatments, flexible work hours and PTO are all being integrated into the workplace environment.

-Companies are even aiding money-stressed employees with intelligent financial counseling.
-And animal-loving employees can take advantage of benefits like pet health insurance–one of the many new options we’re seeing in wellness-minded workplaces.
+Companies even aid money-stressed employees with intelligent financial counseling.
+Animal-loving employees can take advantage of benefits like pet health insurance.
+These are just some of the many new options we’re seeing in wellness-minded workplaces.

-We think workplace wellness is growing up and companies–and employees– who make wellness part of the company culture will reap the benefits.
-The good news: these programs will positively affect the people they are meant to help.
+We think workplace wellness is growing up.
+Companies and employees who make wellness part of the company culture reap the benefits.

 Give the gift of wellness with a Spafinder Gift Card.